nordnet/cordova-hot-code-push-local-dev-addon/README.md

     cordova plugin add https://github.com/nordnet/cordova-hot-code-push-local-dev-addon.git
 ```

-**Note:** you can install plugin to any project, but it is not gonna work without the Hot Code Push plugin.
-Although, it is not gonna crash your app.
+**Note:** you can install plugin to any project, but it is not gonna do anything without the Hot Code Push plugin.

 ### Quick start guide for Cordova project